10 Powerful Productivity Tips for Remote Workers

 I suggest you experiment with each technique and determine what works best for you.
 However, working smarter and not harder isn’t just about taking breaks…

-Streamline, Automate and Create a systemized process for repetitive tasks
+9. Automate and Create a Systemized Process for Repetitive Tasks

 The biggest time-waster is “re-inventing the wheel” every time you need to complete a task.
 Always ask yourself, “How can I improve this process or make it more efficient?”

 Maybe you find yourself writing an email that addresses the same thing over and over again.
-For example, maybe new clients often have the same questions and every time you bring a new one on you find yourself having to re-write this huge long email.
-Instead of spending 30 minutes to draft the email all over again, used canned responses in Gmail.
-This essentially lets you create an email template that you can just insert than update any information as needed.
+For example, maybe new clients often have the same questions, and every time you bring a new one on, you find yourself having to rewrite this huge, long email.
+Instead of spending 30 minutes to draft the email all over again, I used canned responses in Gmail.
+This essentially lets you create an email template that you can just insert and then update any information as needed.

 Another question to ask yourself is, “Is there an online tool out there that can help automate this process?”